-A BILL TO BE ENTITLED

-AN ACT TO MODIFY AND STRENGTHEN THE CRIMINAL LAWS REGARDING

-ARSON.

-The General Assembly of North Carolina enacts:

-SECTION 1.
-Article 15 of Chapter 14 of the General Statutes is amended by adding a new section to read:

-"§ 14-67.2.
-Burning caused during commission of another felony.

-If any person shall, during the commission of a felony, by means of fire or explosive, knowingly damage or knowingly cause, aid, abet, advise, encourage, hire, counsel, or procure another to damage any dwelling, structure, building, or conveyance referenced in this Article, the person shall be punished as a Class D felon."
+Short Title: Amend Arson Law.
+(Public) Sponsors: Referred to: March 14, 2017 A BILL TO BE ENTITLED AN ACT TO MODIFY AND STRENGTHEN THE CRIMINAL LAW VS REGARDING ARSON.
+The General Assembly of North Carolina enacts: SECTION 1.
+Article 15 of Chapter 14 of the General Statutes is a amended by adding a new section to read: , , "§ 14-67.2.
+Burning caused during commission of another felony. (a) If any person, during the commission of a felony, knowingly dam ages any dwelling, structure, building, or conveyance referenced in this Article by means of fir e or explosive that results in damages valued at ten thousand dollars (\$10,000) or more, the perso n shall be punished as a Class D felon unless the person's conduct is covered under some other er provision of law providing greater punishment. (b) If any person, during the commission of a felony, knowingly of - advises, encourages, hires, counsels, or procures another person to dam structure, building, or conveyance referenced in this Article by means of fir results in damages valued at ten thousand dollars (\$10,000) or more, the perso - as a Class D felon unless the person's conduct is covered under some other er provision of law providing greater punishment."
 SECTION 2.
 G.S.
-14-69.3 reads as rewritten:

-- "§ 14-69.3.
-Arson or other unlawful burning that results in serious injury to a firefighter or firefighter, law enforcement officer, fire investigator, or emergency medical technician. - (a) The following definitions apply in this section: - (1) Emergency medical technician.
-The term includes an emergency medical technician, an emergency medical technician-intermediate, and an emergency medical technician-paramedic, as those terms are defined in G.S.
-131E-155. - (2) Fire investigator.
-The term includes any person who, individually or as part of an investigative team, has the responsibility and authority to determine the origin, cause, or development of a fire or explosion. - (b) A person is guilty of a Class E felony if the person commits a felony under Article 15 of Chapter 14 of the General Statutes and a firefighter-firefighter, law enforcement officer, fire investigator, or emergency medical technician suffers serious bodily injury while discharging or attempting to discharge the firefighter's or emergency medical technician's official duties on the property, or proximate to the property, that is the subject of the firefighter's firefighter's, law enforcement officer's, fire investigator's, or emergency medical technician's discharge or attempt to discharge his or her respective duties.
-As used in this section, the term "emergency medical technician" includes an emergency medical technician, an emergency medical technician-intermediate, and an emergency medical technician paramedic, as those terms are defined in G.S.
+14-69.3 reads as rewritten: "§ 14-69.3.
+Arson or other unlawful burning that results in serious I firefighter or firefighter, law enforcement officer, fire investiga tor, or emergency medical technician. (a) The following definitions apply in this section: (1) Emergency medical technician. - The term includes an e technician, an emergency medical technician-intermediate. medical technician-paramedic, as those terms are defined in (2) Fire investigator. - The term includes any person who, ind of an investigative team, has the responsibility and authori ty to determine the origin, cause, or development of a fire or explosion. (b) A person is guilty of a Class E felony if the person commits a felon ny under Article 15 of Chapter 14 of the General Statutes and a firefighter firefighter, law enforcement officer, fire investigator, or emergency medical technician suffers serious bodily injury while discharging or attempting to discharge the firefighter's or emergency medical technician's official duties on the property, or proximate to the property, that is the subject of the firefighter's firefighter's, law enforcement officer's, fire investigator's, or emergency medical technician's discharge or attempt to discharge his or her respective duties.
+As used in this section, the term "emergency medical technician" includes an emergency medical technician, an emergency medical technician intermediate, and an emergency medical technician paramedic, as those terms are defined in G.S.
 131E-155."